Pictou County long-term care home recruiting staff from refugee camps | CBC News

 The COVID-19 pandemic laid bare the need for increased staffing at long-term care facilities, and one Nova Scotia home has found hope in a place where hope is often in short supply.

-Glen Haven Manor in New Glasgow is part of a federal project working in tandem with the United Nations and several NGOs to recruit skilled workers from refugee camps in the Middle East and Africa.
+Glen Haven Manor in the town of New Glasgow is part of a federal project, working in tandem with the United Nations and several NGOs, to recruit skilled workers from refugee camps in the Middle East and Africa.

-Ottawa's Economic Mobility Pathways pilot program was launched in 2018 with the goals of easing the skilled labour shortage in Canada while serving a humanitarian purpose.
+Ottawa's Economic Mobility Pathways Pilot (EMPP) program was launched in 2018 with the goals of easing the skilled labour shortage in Canada while serving a humanitarian purpose.

 Glen Haven has hired five people under the federal program.
-Khodor Ramlawi was the first, joining the Glen Haven staff in December 2020.
+Khodor Ramlawi was the first, joining the home's staff in December 2020.

+Although his wife, Maya, is Lebanese, he and their two daughters had no status and were classed as Palestinian refugees.

-He and his family were living in a Palestinian refugee camp in Lebanon when he was recruited.
+The family was living outside of a Palestinian refugee camp in Lebanon, where Ramlawi also worked, when he was recruited.

 Ramlawi said he was a registered nurse in Lebanon and a paramedic instructor who worked in emergency departments and operating theatres for 20 years.

-"My friend told me, there's an NGO, her name is Talent Beyond Borders [sic] that can help you to apply for Canada," he said
+"My friend told me, there's an NGO, her name is Talent Beyond [Boundaries] that can help you to apply for Canada," he said.

 Talent Beyond Boundaries is a non-governmental organization working with the federal program to identify potential candidates in the Middle East.
-Another organization, RefugeePoint, serves a similar function in East African countries.
+Another organization, RefugePoint, serves a similar function in East African countries.

 Ramlawi said he had applied before to immigrate to Canada with no success but took the chance and applied to the organization.

-He said within two weeks officials asked for his curriculum vitae and two weeks later they told him he had an interview with Glen Haven Manor.
+Within two weeks officials asked for his curriculum vitae, he said, and two weeks later they told him he had an interview with Glen Haven Manor.
 He was successful.

 "I told my wife, we are going to start our dream, and that's what happened," he said.